Trusted to care in Stansted, Essex

 Every colleague at Mountfitchet House is passionate about delivering outstanding care to residents.
 Each of us understands how we can make a difference to a person's life, simply by sharing a job, giving them a smile or helping them to do a task independently.
 Find out more about our fantastic colleagues here.

-Outside of work I enjoy spending time with my fiancée and our son.
-I also love sports cars and I’m a professional eSports player so I spend time organising and travelling abroad for events.
+Outside of work I enjoy spending time with my children.
+I’m an avid sports car fan and go racing whenever I can.
+I’m a professional eSports player too.

 I have always worked in sales and customer service, so the care sector was completely new to me.